Useful-Innovation/gobox/readme.md

     mysql:      5.5.*             # default, can be omitted, has to be compatible with apt-get
 databases:                        # str/array, can be omitted, defaults to one database named {projectName}
     - foo
-provisioners:                     # all or some can be omitted
+provisioners:                     # Inline provision commands. all or some can be omitted
     always:                       # array, will run every 'up' as user
     - "do stuff"
     always_root:                  # array, will run every 'up' as root